MSA-7047/compact-journal/README.md

 $ python3 manage.py seed
 ```

-Run Celery and Celery beat:
+Run Celery and Celery beat each on a separate terminal/bash:

 ```
-celery -A journaling_app worker celery -A journaling_app beat
+$ celery -A journaling_app worker
+$ celery -A journaling_app beat
 ```

 Run all tests with: